solarbirdy/NorthshoreBikeMap/README.md

 * Corrected types of routes (red-dash vs. green-dot) around Lake Forest Park Town Centre
 * Extended North Creek Trail a little into Snohomish County to inciate it continues

+Changes with 1.2.1:

+* Updating Seattle map to reflect moved/closed bike shops, other small changes

+Changes with 1.2:

+* Addition of heavily-used but non-official routes, marked in green dotted lines
+* Extnesion of MEGMAP to the south end of Lake Washington, using all of the City of Seattle map and adding a little bit of King County Regional Trails to complete the loop

+Changes with 1.1:

+* Re-implementation of entire map in Inkscape, as opposed to Version 1, which used macOS Preview
+* Massive cleanup/removal of jpeg artefacts in the KCGIS background maps

+Changes with 1.0:

+None; initial release.

 By Dara Korra'ti ( https://mastodon.murkworks.net/@moira / https://solarbird.net/blog ) using material
-from King County GIS, the very outdated and somewhat inaccurate Kirkland Bike Map, satellite views via Google Maps, my own biking (quite a lot of that, really), and important contributions from:
+from King County GIS, the very outdated and somewhat inaccurate Kirkland Bike Map, satellite views via Google Maps, my own biking (quite a lot of that, really), and important initial contributions from:

 Erik H. on Facebook (Bothell)